0l3d/sl/README.md

 # ./sl <filename>
 ```

-You can edit SL files with basic syntax highlighting without using an editor (editor for SL):
+You can edit SL files with basic syntax highlighting without using an external editor:
 ```
 ./sl examples/editor.sl examples/brainfuck.sl # or your path
+# Cross Platform editor for SL.
 ```

 ## Platform compatibility